-The Comox Valley Art Gallery’s Youth Media Project uses digital media, creative facilitation and artistic collaboration as a framework for youth to create media for community action.
-Youth between the ages of 16-30 get paid a full-time minimum wage to learn concrete media and employability skills over a 13-week program.
-Participants create one independent film, and one film in collaboration with a small business or community organization that is doing sustainable work in the Valley.
-Those who come through the program end up creating long lasting connections not just with each other, but with other community members and organizations in the Comox Valley.
+The Comox Valley Art Gallery’s Youth Media Project uses digital media, creative facilitation, and artistic collaboration as a framework for youth to create media for community action.
+Those who come through the program end up creating long-lasting connections not just with each other, but with other community members and organizations in the Comox Valley.

 To view video projects from previous years, please visit the links below: